Eskdale Temperance Hotel

 Home » Businesses » Hospitality » Eskdale Temperance Hotel

-William Douglas bought the Eskdale Temperance Hotel in around 1887 from Colonel William Malcolm.
-He was already the keeper and continued to run the hotel until the late 1910s when he seems to have got into financial difficulties.
+William Douglas, the keeper of the Eskdale Temperance Hotel, bought it in around 1887 and continued to run it until the late 1910s when he seems to have got into financial difficulties.

 Eskdale Temperance Hotel, 1904